fiorins/onepiece/README.md

 <br />

 For any advice on improving or implementing other data you can open a github issue!
+*For the best experience I recommend using a large display*

 ☕️ If you like my works support me with a [coffee](https://ko-fi.com/davidefiorini)! ☕️